English at Westminster

 Speaking and Listening at Westminster Primary Academy:

-At Westminster Primary Academy, we believe that talking / communication is vital for all learning.
+At Westminster Primary Academy, we believe that talking and communication is vital for all learning.
 This is currently an area of great importance at our school and we have gained our ‘Communication Friendly Setting’ status through ELKLAN.
-This has been achieved by ensuring all staff in school are trained on the basic principles of ‘Communication Counts’ and apply these into their everyday work with children.
-In class and around school, children are encouraged to speak clearly, confidently in full grammatical sentences to communicate their needs and thoughts as well as to actively listen to others.
+We also use Widgit (which is an image creating programme) in all areas of the school day including resources, displays, labels etc. This has been achieved by ensuring all staff in school are trained on the basic principles of ‘Communication Counts’ and apply these into their everyday work with children.
+In class and around school, children and staff are encouraged to speak clearly, confidently in full grammatical sentences to communicate their needs and thoughts as well as to actively listen to others.
 Children are given opportunities in all areas of the curriculum to develop these skills in paired, group or whole class situations including through role play, small world or drama activities.
-Extra support is given to children with speech, language and communication needs and English as an additional language.
-Speaking and listening is supported by our talk boost intervention programs in Reception and KS1 and our ‘Word Aware’ strategies.

 We are currently undertaking a full review of our English curriculum.
 Please contact a member of the English team if you have any queries during our transition period.